3.11.14 Consequences for not meeting mutual obligation requirements - CDP job seeker compliance framework

 Objectives of the compliance framework

-The purpose of the compliance legislation is to encourage job seekers to meet their mutual obligation requirements.
+The purpose of the compliance legislation is to encourage participants to meet their mutual obligation requirements.
 That is, to do all that they can to find work and participate in employment services and other activities designed to improve their job prospects.
-Job seekers who have a good reason for not meeting their requirements should not be penalised.
-Job seekers who do not meet their mutual obligation requirements should be reconnected with employment services as quickly as possible.
+Participants who have a good reason for not meeting their requirements should not be penalised.
+Participants who do not meet their mutual obligation requirements should be reconnected with employment services as quickly as possible.